My Little Pony: Friendship Is Magic, Discovery Family, Saturdays at 11:30AM

 Between seasons 7 and 8, there was a theatrical movie.

 In the two-part season premiere, Twilight discovers that the Cutie Map now covers areas beyond Equestria.
 (Which confuses me, because I'm pretty sure it already did cover some of the areas that supposedly are new to the map this season.
 At least, they're areas we've previously seen ponies visit and solve friendship problems.
 But whatever.)
 Anyway, this inspires Twilight to open a "Friendship School," with herself as Head Mare, and her friends as teachers.
 The school will include not just ponies as students, but also young creatures from other lands.
-The main group of students we meet include an Earth pony named Sandbar, a yak named Yona, a griffon named Gallus, a dragon named Smolder, a changeling named Ocellus, and a hippogriff (and former seapony) named Silverstream.
+The main group of students we meet (the "Young Six") include an Earth pony named Sandbar, a yak named Yona, a griffon named Gallus, a dragon named Smolder, a changeling named Ocellus, and a hippogriff (and former seapony) named Silverstream.
 (This race, actually hippocamps, was introduced in the movie, I though I hadn't seen that when I started watching this season.)
-Unfortunately, Twilight learns that the school will have to follow the rules of the Equestria Education Association, which is headed by Chancellor Neighsay.
+Unfortunately, Twilight learns that the school will have to follow the rules of the Equestria Education Association (EEA), which is headed by Chancellor Neighsay.
 This means none of the teachers can do things their own way, which leads to the students being bored and ditching class... and then to Neighsay shutting down the school.
 But in the end, Twilight finds that the students became friends on their own, and decides to make her own rules for the school, which she reopens.
 (Personally, I don't think an Equestrian organization like the EEA should have authority over what's basically an international school, anyway.
 More importantly, I quickly came to loathe Neighsay, who is blatantly bigoted against non-ponies.
 And I think it looks like this season will teach some important lessons about real world issues like immigration and multiculturalism.)
 But the season isn't entirely focused on the school.
 There's an episode where we learn that Maud Pie is dating a pony named Mudbriar.
 And an episode where Fluttershy is just hilarious when she takes on alternate personalities while looking after one of Rarity's boutiques.
 And an episode where Spike goes through a molting, and gains wings.
 And an episode where the Cutie Mark Crusaders try to become students at the new school, but end up becoming friendship tutors instead.
+(That episode also introduces an especially cute, young, eager to please Pegasus pony named Cozy Glow, who eventually becomes Twilight's assistant at the school.)
 And an episode where Queen Chrysalis creates evil clones of the Mane Six in an effort to gain control of the Elements of Harmony.
 (I thought that was doomed from the start, because the clones had the exact opposite personalities of each of the real ponies.)
 That's just the halfway point of the season, and I've left a bunch of episodes out.
-And I shall say more as the season progresses.

 In June 2018, I watched an episode of What They Got Right that was about MLP:FIM.